M Idioms

 make a scene

-- make a public display or disturbance
+- to make a public display or disturbance

 The woman made a scene in the supermarket when she saw the liquid soap on the floor.